danpetersen-ghub/UnderstandingTypeScript/REDADME.md

 This repository contains code and exercises from the Udemy course "Understanding TypeScript" by Maximilian Schwarzmüller.
 In this course, you will learn TypeScript from the basics to advanced features, including setting up workflows and using TypeScript with popular frameworks like ReactJS.
 Course Overview

-## The course covers the following topics:
+## The course covers the following topics

     What TypeScript is and why it's a powerful addition to JavaScript TypeScript's features and how to use them, including types, classes, modules, interfaces, generics, and decorators